leandromineti/ds-ephemeralization/README.md

 The choice between the parametric and nonparametric will be based on your need for interpretability and/or prediction power and the available hardware.
 Technicalities aside, the golden rule in modeling is: **build a basic model as fast as you can and move from there**.
 You can only improve what you already have!
+Furthermore, the usual experience from data scientists is that the [Pareto principle](https://simplystatistics.org/2014/03/20/the-8020-rule-of-statistical-methods-development/) applies here: you can achieve 80% of the final results with 20% of the effort.

 Now we are good to go. **Where is the data?**